-The Awakening theory
+The Awakening Theory

 It is my contention for some time that the history of humans can be divided into the time before 1900 and the time after.
-After the Awakening humans had the ability gradually to make lasting progress, to remember mistakes of the past and not repeat them as much.
+After this Awakening humans had the ability gradually to make lasting progress, to remember mistakes of the past and not repeat them as much.
 It means we have consistent progress and improvement of the human condition and future.

 This is like the scientific method applied not just to science but also saying we can have real learning and consistent advance in human governance as well as in science.